-The AMCAS application deadline is October 17, 2016 and the secondary application deadline is December 2nd, 2016.
+The AMCAS application deadline for the Fall 2022 application cycle is October 15, 2021 and the secondary application deadline is December 1, 2021.
 Earlier submissions are encouraged to allow time for full consideration of your application.

 I submitted my application several weeks ago, but I have not received a confirmation email or a secondary application.
 Does this mean that I am no longer being considered?

 Not necessarily.
 The admissions office does not send confirmation emails when they receive the AMCAS applications.
 All applications must go through a screening process before a decision is made to grant secondary applications.
 It may take between 8-12 weeks before you will hear back from our admissions office.

 How do I submit an update to the Admissions Committee?

 There are two times when you may add updates directly to the online application portal: 1) at the time of the secondary application and 2) at the time of being invited to interview.
 These are the only times updates are accepted.

 Can I apply to both the Medical School and MSTP at the same time?